Bios4Biol/intronSeeker/README.md

 Here, we'll present a non-exhaustive documentation on how to use the intronSeeker program.
-For an exhaustive documentation about the different functions (description, options...), read the HOW TO USE file in doc directory.
+For an exhaustive documentation about the different functions (description, options...), please see the README file in data directory.
 We'll just present a fast and basic usage with examples.
 All the input files or output files presented here are available in data directory.